 When we arrived a teddy bears’ picnic was in full swing on the lawn.
 We found a nice shady spot and opened our hamper.
 It was packed full of delicious treats.
 We felt like royalty sipping Scottish raspberry lemonade from champagne flutes.
 We enjoyed sandwiches, summer fruits, Mackies sea salt and cracked black pepper crisps, fresh scones with clotted cream and jam, homemade pies, scotch eggs, handmade chocolates and Scottish shortbread.
 It was a veritable feast.

-The wee dug stood guard and fired off a low menaching growl to any dug that passed and got too close to his picnic.
+The wee dug stood guard and fired off a menacing growl to any dug that passed and got too close to the picnic.
 He tucked into his hamper treats and sampled our human ones too.

 For the adventurous, Crathes Castle has a Go Ape centre located in its grounds.
 After my recent knee trembling trauma at Go Ape (Peebles) I decided to give the zip lines a wide berth and enjoy a stroll in the castle’s walled garden instead.
 It was in full bloom and a riot of colour.
 A little corner of paradise on Earth.

 A Picnic, sunshine and a castle what could be better?
 I’ll tell you what – two castles.
 After lunch we headed to another NTS property nearby.

 Drum Castle was an Irvine Family stronghold from the 14th century and for the 650 years that followed.
 Like Crathes Castle it’s set in beautiful sprawling grounds – another excellent option for a picnic.
 Maybe next time.